George Elliott Clarke: Awards and merits

-In 1998 Clarke won the Portia White Prize for Artistic Achievement.
+In 1998, Clarke won the Portia White Prize for Artistic Achievement.
 In 2001, he won the Governor General's Award for poetry for his book Execution Poems, as well as the National Magazine Gold Medal for Poetry.
 He has also won the Dr. Martin Luther King Jr. Achievement Award (2004), the Pierre Elliott Trudeau Fellowship Prize (2005-2008), the Dartmouth Book Award for Fiction (2006), and the Eric Hoffer Book Award for Poetry (2009).

-Clarke was appointed to the Order of Nova Scotia in 2006, and to the Order of Canada, at the rank of Officer, in 2008.
+Clarke was appointed to the Order of Nova Scotia in 2006 and to the Order of Canada, at the rank of Officer, in 2008.

-On January 16, 2008 Clarke was made an honorary Fellow of the Haliburton Literary Society, the oldest literary society in North America, at the University of King's College, Halifax; and in 2009 he was a co-recipient of the William P. Hubbard Award for Race Relations from the City of Toronto for his outstanding achievements and commitment in making a distinct difference in racial relations in Toronto.
+On January 16, 2008, Clarke was made an honorary Fellow of the Haliburton Literary Society, the oldest literary society in North America, at the University of King's College, Halifax; and in 2009, he was a co-recipient of the William P. Hubbard Award for Race Relations from the City of Toronto for his achievements and commitment in making a distinct difference in racial relations in Toronto.
 Clarke was chosen expressly for "his local and national leadership role in creating an understanding and awareness of African and black culture and excellence in his contribution to redefining culture."

 In November 2012, Clarke became Toronto's fourth Poet Laureate.

 In January 2016, Clarke became Canada's seventh Parliamentary Poet Laureate.

 In 2018, thanks to a gift from Ms. Rebecca Gardiner, the George Elliott Clarke Scholarship Fund was established at Duke University.

 His 2021 book J'Accuse!
 (Poem versus Silence) was shortlisted for the 2022 ReLit Award for poetry.